ldbo/phileas/Readme.md

 # Python API

-## Instruments factory
+## Experiment factory

-- The entry point is the `InstrumentsFactory` class, which mainly allows to instantiate bench and experiment instruments using the bench and experiment configuration files.
+- The entry point is the `ExperimentFactory` class, which mainly allows to instantiate bench and experiment instruments using the bench and experiment configuration files.
 - It uses some `Loader`s to instantiate and connect to the bench instruments.